madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 the direct recursive and the accumulated recursive implementations as the subject.

-These implementation are the same as in [the first article](/blog/100-days-of-fibonacci-day-0-haskell/).
+These implementations are the same as in [the first article](/blog/100-days-of-fibonacci-day-0-haskell/).
-This is done deliberatly as they are idiomatic to functional programming.
+This is done deliberately as they are idiomatic to functional programming.
-Furthermore they showcase quite well why this has a value.
+Furthermore, they showcase quite well why this has a value.
 The directly recursive implementation is easy to understand and stays close to both the definition of Fibonacci and the common understanding of the function.
-On the other hand the recursive function with the accumulator is harder to understand, but provides a significant speedup.
-In this article I show that the rest of the program can be indifferent to which implementation is in use.
+On the other hand, the recursive function with the accumulator is harder to understand but provides a significant speedup.
+In this article, I show that the rest of the program can be indifferent to which implementation is in use.

-Furthermore I have made an post to
+Furthermore, I have made a post to
 [summarize my whole process](/blog/100-days-of-fibonacci-overview/).

 # Day 7 - Coq!